kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ---

 Conversations around the [Analytics Stack](https://twitter.com/mattturck/status/1761436014122332187) often revolve around the assumption that everyone is using the Extract, Load, Transform (ELT) approach, with the transformation (T) happening within a data warehouse using SQL.
 These discussions quickly shift towards the use of dbt as the go-to tool for this process.

-The need for such framework is here because of the use of cloud data warehouse, all proposing SQL as the main syntax to query their data.
+Tools such as dbt and SQLMesh allow for such transformations to happen directly within a cloud data warehouse.

 Before dbt, most of data-engineers where maintaining hand-made SQL templating engines to operate queries on their data-warehouse. dbt has been the first to really stand outs and drive a real community around it.